hit9/bitproto/docs/compiler.rst

 The compiler won't generate files but only run a protocol syntax checking if `-c` option is given.

-By default, the compiler runs a simple default linter, which gives warnings if the given bitproto file dosen't meet the :ref:`style-guide`, to disable the linter:
+By default, the compiler runs a simple default linter, which gives warnings if the given bitproto file doesn't meet the :ref:`style-guide`, to disable the linter:

 .. sourcecode:: bash